hongjianzhao/computationalmaterials/README.md

 2. Lattice vibrations and phase transitions in perovskites
 - Based on first-principles calculations
 1. Designing novel materials with specific physical properties
-2. Inducing novel phenomena in traditional materials by pressure/strain induced phase transitions
+2. Obtaining novel phenomena in traditional materials by pressure/strain induced phase transitions
 3. Crystal structure prediction by USPEX or CALYPSO code